argilla-io/distilabel/docs/sections/getting_started/faq.md

 ??? faq "Can `distilabel` be used with [OpenAI Batch API](https://platform.openai.com/docs/guides/batch)?"
     Yes, `distilabel` is integrated with OpenAI Batch API via [OpenAILLM][distilabel.llms.openai.OpenAILLM].
 Check [LLMs - Offline Batch Generation](../how_to_guides/basic/llm/index.md#offline-batch-generation) for a small example on how to use it and [Advanced - Offline Batch Generation](../how_to_guides/advanced/offline_batch_generation.md) for a more detailed guide.

+??? faq "Prevent overloads on [Free Serverless Endpoints][distilabel.llms.huggingface.InferenceEndpointsLLM]"
+    When running a task using the [InferenceEndpointsLLM][distilabel.llms.huggingface.InferenceEndpointsLLM] with Free Serverless Endpoints, you may be facing some errors if you let the batch size to the default (set at 50 by default).
+Try to lower the value, or even better set `input_batch_size=1` in your task.
+It may take a longer time to finish, but please remember this is a free service.

+    ```python
+    from distilabel.llms.huggingface import InferenceEndpointsLLM
+    from distilabel.steps import TextGeneration

+    TextGeneration(
+        llm=InferenceEndpointsLLM(
+            model_id="meta-llama/Meta-Llama-3.1-70B-Instruct",
+        ),
+        input_batch_size=1
+    )
+    ```